mattwarkentin/openmpp/README.md

 ## Installation

-You can install the development version of `oncosim` from [GitHub](https://github.com/) with:
+You can install the development version of `oncosimx` from [GitHub](https://github.com/) with:

 ``` r